 Z-Test Calculator

 This Z-test calculator computes data for both one-sample and two-sample Z-tests.
-It also provides a diagram to show the position of the Z-score and the acceptance/rejection regions.
+It also provides a diagram to show the position of the z-statistic as well as the acceptance (green) and rejection (red) regions.
+To clarify, if the z-statistic falls within the green region, there is insufficient evidence to reject the null hypothesis, so we "accept" it; if the z-statistic falls within a red region, there is sufficient evidence to reject the null hypothesis.
 When making a two-sample Z-test calculation, the population mean difference, d, represents the difference between the population means of sample one and sample two, which is μ1-μ2.
-To use this calculator, simply select the type of calculation from the tab, enter the values, and click the 'Calculate' button.
+To use this calculator, simply select the desired calculation from the tabs above the calculator, enter the appropriate values, and click the 'Calculate' button.

 The Z-test is a statistical procedure used to determine whether there is a significant difference between means, either between a sample mean and a known population mean (one-sample Z-test) or between the means of two independent samples (two-sample Z-test).
 It assumes that the data is normally distributed and is particularly useful when the sample sizes are large (>30) and the population standard deviations are known.
-When analyzing data to make informed decisions, statistical hypothesis tests are indispensable tools used to determine if evidence exists to reject a prevailing assumption or theory, known as the null hypothesis.
-The Z-test is one of these tests.
+When analyzing data, statistical hypothesis tests are indispensable tools used to determine if evidence exists to reject a prevailing assumption or theory, known as the null hypothesis.
+These tests allow us to make informed decisions, particularly surrounding whether a studied effect is statistically significant rather than a result of random chance.

 The one-sample Z-test is used when you want to compare the mean of a single sample to a known population mean to see if there is a significant difference.
 This is particularly common in quality control and other scenarios where the standard deviation of the population is known.